How to Pray: The Elements of an Effective Prayer

 “It is because we don’t pray according to the Holy Spirit’s will.”
 This means we pray for selfish reasons, what the Bible terms 'praying in the flesh.'
-We pray for things to please us for all the wrong reasons.
-You need a car?
-No problem?
+We pray for things for all the wrong reasons.
+Do you need a car?
+No problem!
 But what for?
 To show off?
-Nah, you won’t het it!
+Nah, you won’t get it!
 At times our requests are not answered because God deems the time is not yet ripe for Him to effect our request(s).
 At other times God has good reasons not to grant our requests even if we do not understand why He has not decided to answer our prayers.

 “When you ask, you do not receive, because you ask with wrong motives, that you may spend what you get on your pleasures.”
 (James 4:3)

-The Lord's Prayer - An Example of a Prayer
+The Lord's Prayer - An Example of an Effective Prayer

-The Lord's Prayer is not a prayer we are supposed to utter during praying.
-It was an example Jesus gave to his disciples to show how we should pray.
-This resulted from the disciples asking Jesus to teach them how to pray.
+The Lord's Prayer is not a prayer we are supposed to utter in our prayers.
+Jesus illustrated through the prayer how we ought to pray.

-The prayer starts with exhalations.
+The prayer starts with exaltation.
 That is how we are supposed to start our prayers.
 By thanking God.
 By praising Him.
 By acknowledging who He is.
 Showing our gratitude.

 The second step is to pray for the saints of God and those in government including our friends, loved ones and other people.

 The third step is to pray for our needs.

 The fourth step is to ask God to forgive us.
 Also, we should remember to ask God to help us, give us the strength, to forgive those our hearts find it hard to forgive.
 Remember, if you don't forgive those who have wronged you, God cannot forgive you.